bump on roof of mouth

 Oral cancer is usually found on the mouth or lips, but in some cases, oral cancer can attack the salivary glands, which may cause a painful bump on the roof of your mouth.
 Symptoms of oral cancer include sores that bleed and don’t heal, thick mucus, and jaw pain.
 Tobacco users who notice these symptoms should contact a doctor right away.

 Shopping for dental coverage?
-We offer 5 individual plans designed to meet any smile's needs or budget.
+We offer individual dental plans designed to meet any smile's needs or budget.

 Get Your Quote